Business Compliance10 min read30 April 2026

 Small Company Exemption (Financial Statements)

-Your company qualifies as a "small company" and is exempt from filing financial statements with ACRA if it meets at least 2 of 3 criteria for the immediate past 2 financial years:
+Your company qualifies as a "small company" and is exempt from filing financials with ACRA if it meets at least 2 of 3 criteria for the past 2 financial years:

 • Total annual revenue not exceeding S$10 million